KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 A few interesting notes to point out:

+1. **Configuring settings using the config.xml file**: As mentioned previously, OPNSense is not made to be configured "as-code" natively, i.e., by using Ansible.
+Therefore, several settings cannot be configured using Ansible.
+There is effort put towards achieving that, by implementing more API calls.
+However, for now, a few basic settings like configuring the network interfaces, were configured using the `config.xml` file of OPNSense.
+All these workarounds made me think if OPNSense is the right tool for the job, and I thought of switching to something more programmable like [VyOS](https://vyos.io/), but for now I pushed through with OPNSense.
+The config file used can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/terraform/template_config_opnsense_lab.xml)

-1. **Dynamic variables**: as was the case with Packer, too, several variables in the config.xml file are written dynamically.
+2. **Dynamic variables**: as was the case with Packer, too, several variables in the config.xml file are written dynamically.
 The config.xml file part where these variables are expected is shown below:

 ```xml
 <wan>